mwaeckerlin/bind/README.md

 Configures a bind DNS server with IP address and MX records.
 On one hand, it is very easy to configure a large set of different URLs with common subdomains to the same IP address.
 On the other hand, it is flexible enough to handle special cases.
 It always adds a default MX record.

+Automatically gets certificates from Let's Encrypt for all configured domains and subdomains.

 ## Configuration

 ### Port